wso2/docs-is/en/docs/references/extend/myaccount/customize-my-account-ui.md

 1. Check out the corresponding identity apps source code from the [identity-apps](https://github.com/wso2/identity-apps) repository.

-2. Check out the `v1.4.28` tag of the identity-apps repo, which corresponds WSO2 IS 6.0.0.
+2. Check out the `v1.4.28` tag of the identity-apps repo, which corresponds to WSO2 IS 6.0.0.

     ```java
     $ git fetch --all --tags --prune